Living in Algarve: The Ultimate Lifestyle Destination

 There are pros and cons to consider when it comes to the choice of buying or renting property in Algarve, Portugal.
 Renting will offer you more flexibility and the opportunity to explore the region until you find the perfect place to settle down.
 It is also the cheaper option if you do not have the capital to purchase property and can only afford the security deposit for an affordable apartment.

 Buying property is a more extensive process but a well worthwhile investment considering growing rental yields and high quality of life in the region.
-However, besides the property price, there are additional property buying costs you will need to consider, such as certain legal fees, Notary fees and property taxes.
+However, besides the property price, there are additional property buying costs you will need to consider, such as certain legal fees, Notary fees, and property taxes.

 Requirements for buying and renting property in the Algarve